stracquadaniolab/pygna/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyGNA Documentation!
+Welcome to PyGNA!
 ===============================

 PyGNA is a Geneset Network Analysis python package: it performs various analyses on biological networks and genesets.

 File parsing
 ------------